elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

 *Notes*:
 - This will give you a job number if submitted properly.
 - You can check to make sure the program is running by typing `qstat`.
 Look for `vcf.sh` in the list.
 If not, check the `vcf.sh.e(jobnumber)` for why.
-- Final output will be in the folder you designated in the config_vcf.yaml file
+- Final outputs will be in the folder you designated in the config_vcf.yaml file
+- The VCF files will be filtered for some common options, the final VCF can be filtered more to suit needs for each project outside of this pipeline.
+	- max-missing = 0.7
+	- maf = 0.2
+	- minQ = 30

 ## Installation